DJ Umek: 1605 and hit singles (2006-2015)

 He performed an Essential Mix on BBC Radio 1 in November 2007.

-2010 was an adventurous and creative year for Umek.
-He released 2 No.1 Beatport hits: OMGWTF and "Back In the Race".
+In 2010, Umek released two No.1 Beatport hits: OMGWTF and "Back In the Race".
 He also teamed up with former Slovenian president Danilo Türk to appeal to high-school graduates not to drink alcohol on their prom dance.
-And in March of the same year he released his second authorial album and first on his label 1605 - "Responding To Dynamic", which acquired much attention in the world of techno music.
+In March of the same year he released his second authorial album and first on his label 1605 - "Responding To Dynamic", which acquired much attention in the world of techno music.

 In 2011 Umek launched his first radio show "Behind The Iron Curtain with Umek", currently present on more than 130 FM and online radio stations worldwide, where he weekly presents new talent and new music selection.

 From 2012 Umek's music style switch more to tech-house and commercial waters, which got him his first performance on Tomorrowland and mainstage performance on Electric Daisy Carnival Las Vegas in 2013.
 He started releasing much of his music on Spinnin' Records and in the beginning of 2015 he released a collaboration with an American rapper Waka Flocka Flame, which stirred up the waters in the music industry.